 Two of the most significant complications include:

 Paresthesia, also know as nerve damage: It is a less frequently occurring complication.
 Wisdom teeth entrapped in the jawbone are sometimes close to nerves.
 These nerves can be bruised or damaged during the tooth removal process.
 The result is a numbness (called a paresthesia) of the tongue, lip or chin that can last a few days, weeks, months or may even be permanent.

 Dry socket: It is a complication of wound healing following extraction of a tooth.
 It occurs when either a blood clot has failed to form in the extracted tooth socket or else the blood clot that did form has been dislodged.
 If clotting doesn't occur, healing will be delayed.
 When it happens, dry socket typically occurs 3 or 4 days after the extraction and is accompanied by pain (ranging from "dull" to moderate to severe) and a foul mouth odor.
 It will heal and recover with time but your dentist can surely help you out.
 These usually consist of rinsing the inflamed socket gently followed by placing some type of sedative dressing, which soothes the inflamed bone for a period of time and promotes healing.

-We offer our patients the option of Intravenous conscious Sedation or Dental Intravenous Anesthesia or to some it is referred to as "Twilight Sedation" for their dental treatment.
-Intravenous conscious Sedation or "twilight sleep" helps you to be comfortable and calm when undergoing dental procedures.
+We specialize in intravenous (IV) conscious sedation or dental intravenous anesthesia or to some, it is referred to as "Twilight Sedation" for their dental treatment.
+Intravenous Conscious Sedation or "twilight sleep" helps you to be comfortable and calm when undergoing dental procedures.
 Your treatment can be completed under intravenous conscious sedation.
 Intravenous conscious sedation or "IV sedation” (twilight sedation) is designed to better enable you to undergo your dental surgical procedures while you are sedated; it will enable you to tolerate as well as not remember those procedures that may be very uncomfortable for you.
 IV sedation will essentially help alleviate the anxiety associated with your treatment.
 You may not be asleep but you will be comfortable, calm and relaxed.